Africanized bee: Misconceptions

-"Killer bee" is a term frequently used in media such as movies that portray aggressive behavior or actively seeking to attack humans.
-"Africanized honey bee" is considered a more descriptive term in part because their behavior is increased defensiveness compared to European honey bees that can exhibit similar defensive behaviors when disturbed.
+Killer bee is a term frequently used in media, such as movies, to describe aggressive behavior or an active attempt to attack humans.
+Africanized honey bee is considered a more descriptive term in part because their behavior is increased defensiveness compared to European honey bees that can exhibit similar defensive behaviors when disturbed.

-The sting of the Africanized honey bee is no more potent than any other variety of honey bee, and although they are similar in appearance to European honey bees, they tend to be slightly smaller and darker in color.
+The sting of the Africanized honey bee is no more potent than that of any other variety of honey bee.
+Although they are similar in appearance to European honey bees, they tend to be slightly smaller and darker in color.
 Although Africanized honey bees do not actively search for humans to attack, they are more dangerous because they are more easily provoked, quicker to attack in greater numbers, and then pursue the perceived threat farther, for as much as a quarter of a mile (400 metres).

-While studies have shown that Africanized honey bees can infiltrate European honey bee colonies and then kill and replace their queen (thus usurping the hive), this is less common than other methods.
-Wild and managed colonies will sometimes be seen to fight over honey stores during the dearth (periods when plants are not flowering), but this behavior should not be confused with the aforementioned activity.
-The most common way that a European honey bee hive will become Africanized is through crossbreeding during a new queen's mating flight.
-Studies have consistently shown that Africanized drones are more numerous, stronger and faster than their European cousins and are therefore able to out-compete them during these mating flights.
+While studies have shown that Africanized honey bees can infiltrate European honey bee colonies and kill and replace their queen (thus usurping the hive), this is less common than other methods of usurping the hive.
+Wild and managed colonies will sometimes be seen to fight over honey stores during the dearth (periods when plants are not flowering).
+Still, this behavior should not be confused with the aforementioned activity.
+The most common way a European honey bee hive becomes Africanized is through crossbreeding during a new queen's mating flight.
+Studies have consistently shown that Africanized drones are more numerous, stronger, and faster than their European cousins and are therefore able to out-compete them during these mating flights.
 The result of mating between Africanized drones and European queens is almost always Africanized offspring.

 Impact on apiculture

 In areas of suitable temperate climate, the survival traits of Africanized honey bee colonies help them outperform European honey bee colonies.
 They also return later and work under conditions that often keep European honey bees hive-bound.
-This is the reason why they have gained a reputation as superior honey producers, and those beekeepers who have learned to adapt their management techniques now seem to prefer them to their European counterparts.
-Studies show that in areas of Florida that contain Africanized honey bees, the honey production is higher than in areas in which they do not live.
-It is also becoming apparent that Africanized honey bees have another advantage over European honey bees in that they seem to show a higher resistance to several health issues, including parasites such as Varroa destructor, some fungal diseases like chalkbrood, and even the mysterious colony collapse disorder which was plaguing beekeepers in the early 2000's.
-Despite all its negative factors, it is possible that the Africanized honey bee might actually end up being a boon to apiculture.
+This is why they have gained a reputation as superior honey producers, and beekeepers who have learned to adapt their management techniques now seem to prefer them to their European counterparts.
+Studies show that in areas of Florida that contain Africanized honey bees, honey production is higher than in areas where they do not live.
+It is also becoming apparent that Africanized honey bees have another advantage over European honey bees in that they seem to show a higher resistance to several health issues, including parasites such as Varroa destructor, some fungal diseases like chalkbrood, and even the mysterious colony collapse disorder which was plaguing beekeepers in the early 2000s.
+Despite its negative factors, the Africanized honey bee might ultimately prove a boon to apiculture.